 Filing for Divorce Child CustodyDivorce is stressful, but it doesn’t have to be a nightmare.
-When you are informed and well prepared for filing for divorce and child custody thing go more smoothly.
-While there may be many uncertainties when it comes to the emotional ramifications for the parties divorcing, as well as for the children, you should arm yourself with the right legal assistance to make the process as smooth as possible.
+When you are informed and well prepared for filing for divorce and child custody, things go more smoothly.
+While there may be many uncertainties regarding the emotional ramifications for the divorcing parties and their children, you should arm yourself with the proper legal assistance to make the process as smooth as possible.

-Here are some important facts you need to know about filing for divorce and child custody in Georgia:
+Here are some essential facts you need to know about filing for divorce and child custody in Georgia:

 Georgia is a No-Fault State